 Our ICU Nurses care for ventilated and critically ill patients.

 Do I need to bring my own scrubs?

-Scrubs are provided for those who are involved in direct patient care.
-You may choose to bring your own scrubs if you like a bit of personal style, etc. Mercy Ships launders the scrubs we provide.
-However, you are responsible for laundering any personal scrubs.
+You may choose to bring your own scrubs if you like a bit of personal style, but Mercy Ships provides scrubs for those who are involved in direct patient care.
+We also launder the scrubs we provide for our volunteers.